PGY-1 Pharmacy Residency Program Structure and Rotations

 This longitudinal experience enhances teaching skills by allowing residents to earn a teaching and learning certificate through Sullivan University College of Pharmacy.
 The didactic teaching and learning curriculum is complemented by activities facilitated by Norton Healthcare, such as educating patients, other pharmacists and health care providers, and serving as a preceptor.

-Each resident will complete a major project during their residency year, designed to improve pharmacy practice as well as align to Norton Healthcare and pharmacy department strategic goals.
+Each resident will complete a major project during their residency year utilizing the flipped model.
+Projects are designed to improve pharmacy practice as well as align with Norton Healthcare and pharmacy department strategic goals.
 A list of potential projects is generated and vetted by pharmacy leadership prior to the beginning of each new resident class.
 Residents are assigned projects from the list based on interests and alignment with future goals.
 All projects are facilitated by a project team, with the resident and project preceptor serving as the primary investigators/facilitators.
 All projects must be presented at the Great Lakes Pharmacy Resident Conference.
 Finally, the project is presented to the residency program director in final manuscript format as a criterion for successful completion of the residency program.
 Publication prior to successful completion of the residency program is encouraged but not required.

 This learning experience is conducted across a wide variety of professional situations, including but not limited to local, state, regional and national professional meetings, Norton Healthcare pharmacy departments and multidisciplinary committee work (such as pharmacy clinical leadership and pharmacy and therapeutics committee meetings), colleges of pharmacy and the community.
 Opportunities to participate in legal and regulatory situations vary from year to year (for example, DNV accreditation, and residency accreditation survey).
 This learning experience emphasizes patient and professional advocacy as leadership skills and a professional obligation.